reasonml/reasonml.github.io/src/pages/guide/javascript/syntax-cheetsheet.md

 ### Record Fields

-In `Reason`, you must ensure your record literal has an unambiguous type if you want to create records or access record fields.
+In Reason, you must ensure your record literal has an unambiguous type if you want to create records or access record fields.
 In the simplest case, the record type is already in scope and you can unambiguously create values just by using the standard `{ key: value }` syntax.